From incorporation to dissolution: Every step of every transaction under the Business Corporations Act and Societies Act

 - advise your clients on the propriety of their Business Corporations Act and Societies Act transactions and filings

-- save time researching wording and developing transaction documents with over 125 forms and precedents
+- save time drafting transaction documents with over 125 forms and precedents

 - keep abreast of the latest developments in corporate law and procedures